Easy-to-use tablets

 Magnifier

 If you activate this feature in your Android tablet's settings, you can temporarily magnify areas of the screen to make them easier to see or read.
-Just tap your finger on the screen and the area will stay magnified for as long as you hold your finger down.
+Just tap your finger on the screen, and the area will stay magnified for as long as you hold down your finger.

 Google Now

-Google's voice assistant is available in most places on Android and it allows you to do various tasks - such as perform web searches, call people, send texts and check the weather - just with your voice.
+Google's voice assistant is available in most places on Android and it allows you to do various tasks - such as perform web searches, call people, send texts and check the weather - with only your voice.

 Accessibility settings

-Dive into the settings menu and you'll find various useful options, including the ability to answer or end calls with a physical button rather than touch, reverse the colours on the screen to make things easier to read and change the size of text.
+Dive into the settings menu and you'll find various useful options, including the ability to answer or end calls with a physical button rather than touch, reverse the colours on the screen to make things easier to read, and change the size of text.

 Apple iOS: great things to look out for